 |Corn syrup keeps the food semi-moist and prevents drying out.
 On the negative side, these ingredients can also make a cat thirsty.||Overall, canned wet food ultimately helps cats develop strong bones and muscles.||Another key point about dry cat food is that depending on the type and brand, on the positive side, it can benefit a cat’s dental hygiene.|

 |As can be seen, semi-moist cat food is usually more expensive than canned wet cat food and dry cat food.||Canned wet cat food can frequently be pricier.
 On the positive side, canning specifically helps preserve food indefinitely.||Dry cat food can be fed free choice, that is to say, pet parents can leave the food out.
 Dry diets are chiefly 8 to 10 percent moisture.
 In other words, dry cat food is more energy-dense!|

 While there’s semi-moist, canned wet, and dry cat food, to be sure, cat food also has three categories.
-To enumerate, there’s super-premium, premium, and low-cost cat food.
-To point out, your cat’s food regardless of it being wet or dry should be specifically based around providing a complete and balance diet.
+To enumerate, there’s a super-premium, premium, and low-cost cat food.
+To point out, your cat’s food regardless of it being wet or dry should be specifically based on providing a complete and balanced diet.

 |Super-Premium Cat Food||Premium Cat Food||Low-Cost Cat Food|

 |To be noted, super-premium cat food is significantly higher in nutrient density and digestibility than other cat food.||First and foremost, premium cat food is not as nutrient-dense.
 For this reason, your cat must eat more of this food to obtain the same calories.||To emphasize, low-cost cat food uses the most inexpensive ingredients.|

 |More expensive as a result of the higher-quality ingredients.||This is a more economical choice than super-premium cat foods.||To point out, this is the most inexpensive category of cat food.|